Optimal Designs for 2^k Factorial Experiments with Binary Response

 \begin{theorem} Suppose $f\left({\mathbf p}\right)>0$.
 Then ${\mathbf p}$ is D-optimal if and only if for each $i=1, \ldots, 2^k$, one of the two conditions below is satisfied: \begin{itemize} \item[(i)] $p_i=0$ and $f_i\left(\frac{1}{2}\right) \leq\frac{d+2}{2^{d+1}}f({\mathbf p})$; \item[(ii)] $0 < p_i \leq \frac{1}{d+1}$ and $f_i(0) =\frac{1-p_i(d+1)}{(1-p_i)^{d+1}}f({\mathbf p})$. \end{itemize} \end{theorem}

+\begin{remark} {\rm Theorem~\ref{theorem30} is essentially a specialized version of the general equivalence theorem on a pre-determined finite set of design points.
+Unlike the usual form of the equivalence conditions (for examples, see Kiefer (1974), Pukelsheim (1993), Atkinson et al.~(2007), Stufken and Yang (2012), Fedorov and Leonov (2014)) where the inverse matrix of $X'WX$ needs to be calculated, Theorem~\ref{theorem30} is expressed in terms of the determinant quantities $f({\mathbf p})$, $f_i(\frac{1}{2})$ and $f_i(0)$ only.
+These expressions are critical for the algorithms proposed later in this section.
+This theorem also gives a sharper bound $0<p_i\leq 1/(d+1)$ for support points.
+Note that even if $p_i=0$ for some $i$, it is still possible that the equality $f_i(1/2)=(d+2)/(2^{d+1})\cdot f({\mathbf p})$ holds.
+In the {Supplementary Materials}, we provide a self-contained proof of Theorem~\ref{theorem30} which does not rely on any general equivalence theorem.
+Its connection to the General Equivalence Theorem is provided in the Supplementary Materials. }\end{remark}

 Designs that are supported on $(d+1)$ points are attractive in many experiments because they require a minimum number of settings.
-In our context, a design ${\mathbf p} = (p_1, \ldots, p_{2^k})'$ is called {\it minimally supported} if it contains exactly $(d+1)$ nonzero $p_i$'s.
-Based on Lemma~\ref{xwx}, a minimally supported design ${\mathbf p}$ with $p_{i_1}>0, \ldots, p_{i_{d+1}} > 0$ is D-optimal if and only if $p_{i_1}=\cdots= p_{i_{d+1}} = \frac{1}{d+1}$.
+In our context, a design ${\mathbf p} = (p_1, \ldots, p_{2^k})'$ is called {\it minimally supported} if it has exactly $(d+1)$ nonzero $p_i$'s.
+For designs supported on rows $i_1,\ldots, i_{d+1}$, the $D$-optimal choice of weights is $p_{i_1} = \cdots = p_{i_{d+1}} = 1/(d + 1)$.
+This result can be obtained from Lemma~\ref{xwx} directly.
 Yang et al. (2012) found a necessary and sufficient condition for a minimally supported design to be D-optimal for $2^2$ main-effects model.
 With the aid of Theorem~\ref{theorem30}, we provide a generalization for $2^k$ designs in the next theorem.
 Note that $w_i > 0$ for each $i$ for the commonly used link functions including logit, probit, and (complementary) log-log.

 \begin{theorem} Assume $w_i > 0$, $i=1, \ldots, 2^k$.
 Let ${\mathbf I} = \{i_1,\ldots,i_{d+1}\}\subset\{1,\ldots,2^k\}$ be an index set satisfying $|X[i_1,\ldots,$ $i_{d+1}]|\neq 0$.
 Then the minimally supported design satisfying $p_{i_1}=p_{i_2}=\cdots=p_{i_{d+1}}=\frac{1}{d+1}$ is D-optimal if and only if for each $i\notin {\mathbf I}$,